rumeltr/textminer/README.md

 textminer
 =========

 This repository contains a few text mining routines written in R using a slightly modified version of the RTextTools package.
-These routines are then applied to metadata from the Macaulay Library sound collection in order to translate free-form recordist comments into standard categorical behavior classifications.
+Ultimately, it is hoped that an example script can be provided that shows how these routines can be applied to metadata from the Macaulay Library sound collection in order to translate free-form recordist comments into standard categorical behavior classifications.

 Information for the users of this code: